-Additional tests, consisting in correlation between the retrieved PAN and the jointly fitted CCl4, HCFC-22 and CH3CCl3 amounts, showed no correlation or anticorrelation.
+Additional tests performed in our investigation consisted in correlation between the retrieved PAN and the jointly fitted CCl4, HCFC-22 and CH3CCl3 amounts and showed no correlation or anticorrelation.
 This ensured that the broadband signatures of these species were not erroneously interpreted as PAN.